-First, unplug your DosaMaker and allow to cool completely.
+First, unplug your DosaMaker and allow it to cool completely.
 Carefully hold the top and bottom of the DosaMaker and rotate it so the DosaMaker is upside down and resting on the lid.
 Now check to make sure all 4 rubber feet are pressed completely into their slots.
-All 4 rubber feet must be pressed in so the DosaMaker will be level.
+All 4 rubber feet must be pressed in completely for the DosaMaker to be level.

 If this does not solve the issue, make sure the surface you are placing your DosaMaker on (the countertop or tabletop) is level.
 If the surface is not level, move your DosaMaker to a surface that is level before cooking.

 My dosa is thicker on one side and not evenly spread.
 What should I do?

 First, make sure your DosaMaker is level.
 See the question above to learn how to make sure your DosaMaker is level.

 If your DosaMaker is level, watch our instructional video to make sure you know how to close the lid correctly.
 It’s a simple motion, but generally takes a few times for someone to become comfortable with bringing the entire lid down at the same time.
 After viewing the video, we recommend practicing the closing motion without pouring any batter on the cooking plates to become familiar with the motion.

 My dosa is not thin enough.
 How do I make a thinner dosa?